sanctuarycomputer/studio/MANUAL/docs/master/03-shipping-projects/03-shipping-websites.md

 through the designs, and identify all of the asset buckets.
 Hand this over to your client, and give them a hard deadline for when it's due.
-This deadline is different for every project: if there's a lot of content, I'd suggest telling them it should be done 60% point.
+This deadline is different for every project: if there's a lot of content, We'd suggest telling them it should be done 60% point.

 ## Operator Manuals & Populating Content